alexkramer98/hass-groningen-parking/README.md

 ## Notes
 I did not create sensors for balance and reservations, as I did not want to poll the API every x minutes.
 Use the services to get the current state instead.

 This is something I threw together.
-The error will not be up to standard and the API may change anytime, so this component could stop working.
+The error handling will not be up to standard and the API may change anytime, so this component could stop working.
+However, if the service returns successfully, you can be sure the action was performed correctly.